 Multiple land tracts to explore in our largest property!
-Botrychium Lane Hiking trail established in 2018 on western end of property (only for summer use), Warren Woessner Bog Boardwalk (all season use), snowshoeing (no established trails), birding, photography, botanizing.
+Botrychium Lane Hiking trail established in 2018 on western end of property (only for summer use), Warren Woessner Bog Boardwalk (all season use), ), birding, photography, botanizing.
 Feeders are maintained along the boardwalk in winter.

 Warren Woessner Bog Boardwalk:

 The Warren Woessner Bog Boardwalk is a true gem within the Warren Nelson Memorial Bog!
-This boardwalk project was completed through hours of volunteer work and was funded partly by grants, donations from our membership, but especially by a very generous gift given by Warren Woessner.
-This 900 foot boardwalk cuts through a gorgeous stretch of Black Spruce Bog, giving the opportunity for folks of all ages and ability levels the chance to experience and get a feel for the magic within a Black Spruce bog!
+The boardwalk project was completed through hours of volunteer work and funded partly by grants, donations from our membership, and a very generous gift from Warren Woessner and Iris Freeman.
+This 900 foot boardwalk cuts through a gorgeous stretch of Black Spruce Bog giving the opportunity for folks of all ages and ability levels the chance to experience and feel the magic within a Black Spruce bog!
 The boardwalk was officially opened in October of 2018 after many months of work by tireless volunteers, who we cannot thank enough.
-This boardwalk will also be a great tool for visiting school groups or other civic groups, and an attraction for the locals.
-Most folks would never think of bushwhacking into a bog but this boardwalk will allow them to explore an amazing habitat without the fear of getting lost, breaking a leg, or getting wet feet.
-Thank you Warren!
+This boardwalk is a great tool for visiting school groups or other civic groups and an attraction for local residents and visitors alike.
+Most folks would never think of bushwhacking into a bog, but this boardwalk allows you to explore an amazing habitat without the fear of getting lost, breaking a leg, or getting your wet feet.
+Thank you Warren and Iris!

 Species of Interest: